-This course, through substantial projects, deepens student's understanding of the design principles and processes and develops their skill at synthesizing artifacts that are appropriate responses to situations in specific contexts.
-It asks students to acquire new knowledge of a physical and social context and to integrate this new knowledge with their world model to create artifacts that produces a positive change in the context.
+This course aims to deepen student's understanding of design principles and processes.
+Through substantial projects students will develop their skill at synthesizing artifacts that are appropriate responses to situations in specific contexts.
+Students will acquire innovative physical and social knowledge and to integrate this new knowledge with their world model to create artifacts that produces a positive change in the context.

 Along the way, students will deepen their understanding of design principles and processes and develop associated skills that enhance their ability to explore and communicate their ideas.
 We recognize that students will have a range of backgrounds and efforts will be made to develop individual goals and to find harmonious ways to achieve at least some of those individual goals.

 We take design principles to be a set of rules (not all of which need to be obeyed) that inform design decisions.
 These rules may be heuristic, derived from designer’s experiences (e.g. “Universal Principles of Design”, (Lidwell, 2010), they may be derived from engineering, computer science, cognitive science, and the natural sciences as well.

 We take design process to be sets of actions that one takes to understand a current situation, envision preferred situations, to devise and implement transformations, and to evaluate the effect of those transformations.

 The University’s seven-week Summer Session, offering credit-bearing courses drawn from across the Brown curriculum and open to rising and graduated high school seniors.Visit Program Page Information Sessions Learn How to Apply